Sphinx water erosion hypothesis: Haloclasty

-Due to the Sphinx lying closely above the Nile aquifer, capillary action moves water to the surface of the stone.
+Due to the Sphinx lying closely above the Nile aquifer, capillary action moves groundwater to the surface of the stone.
 During this process salt contained in the limestone is dissolved and drawn to the surface where it crystallises.
 The expanding crystals cause fine layers of surface limestone to flake off.
 It is accepted by Schoch et al. that this mechanism is evident in many places on the Giza Plateau.
 One proponent of the haloclasty process is Dr James A. Harrell of the University of Toledo, who advocates that the deep erosion crevices were caused by the haloclasty process being driven by moisture in the sand that covered the carved rock for much of the time since it was exposed by quarrying.
 Lal Gauri et al. also favour the haloclasty process to explain the erosion features, but have theorised that the weathering was driven by moisture deriving from atmospheric precipitation such as dew.

 Analysis of the Sphinx's bedrock by the Getty Conservation Institute (1990–1992) concluded that "Continual salt crystallization, which has a destructive effect on the stone, would explain at least some of the deterioration of the Sphinx."

 Haloclasty is rejected as an explanation for the vertical erosion features by Schoch because it does not explain all the visible evidence, namely that the water erosion features are not evenly distributed, being concentrated in those areas that would have been particularly exposed to running water, whereas the haloclasty process should have operated evenly on all exposed limestone surfaces.